medinadato/mysysadmin/README.md

 Tip: Don't forget to create the database/user prior to import the tables:

 $ mysql -uroot -p -e "CREATE DATABASE mysysadmin CHARACTER SET utf8 COLLATE utf8_general_ci";
-$ mysql -uroot -p -e "GRANT ALL PRIVILEGES ON mysysadmin.* TO 'root'@'%' IDENTIFIED BY 'mypass' WITH GRANT OPTION";
+$ mysql -uroot -p -e "GRANT ALL PRIVILEGES ON mysysadmin.* TO 'mysysadmin'@'%' IDENTIFIED BY 'mypass' WITH GRANT OPTION";